MuneeswarCR7/accesss_indicator/README.md

 # accesss_indicator
-providing the information about the unauthorised access through the website.
+Providing the information about the unauthorized access through the website.
+This is about a website that provides the information regarding the unauthorized access to our data.
+The website sends the alarm and GPS location of the PC to the mobile.